bigretromike/nakamori/README.md

 I would like to credit author of JAVStream (http://www.ptom.co.uk/home/) which I used as a base code for my project.

 This is only hobby attempt to join both words of awesome and this is my first python project.

+REMAMBER:
+After adding add-on configure ip address and port in settings if needed (default: 127.0.0.1:8111)